robertorcosta/azure-docs.pt-br/articles/batch/quick-run-python.md

 ---
-title: Início rápido do Azure - Executar trabalho do Lote - Python
+title: 'Início Rápido: executar um trabalho do Lote do Azure – API do Python'
 description: Execute rapidamente um trabalho e tarefas do Lote usando a biblioteca de cliente do Python do Lote.
 services: batch
 author: laurenhughes